bjuanico/oVirtBackup/README.md

+# THIS TOOL IS BASED ON THE SDK3 WHICH IS DEPRECATED AND WILL BE REMOVED IN THE NEXT VERSION 4.2
+# IT MAY OR MAY NOT GET UPDATED
+## This may be used as an alternative https://github.com/openbacchus/bacchus

 # oVirtBackup

 This is a tool, written in Python, to make **online** fullbackup's of a VM which runs in an oVirt environment.